Best practices for navigation scenarios

 Best practices summary

-• When developing Apps on Android/iOS devices or 6DoF-supported head-mounted displays, prioritize using Mega + 6DoF mode for the best navigation experience.
-Based on the actual device capabilities, downgrade to 5DoF, 3DoF, or 0DoF to maximize device compatibility.
+- When developing apps on Android/iOS devices or on head-mounted devices supporting 6DoF, prioritize using Mega + 6DoF mode for the best navigation experience.
+Based on the actual device conditions, downgrade to 5DoF, 3DoF, or 0DoF to maximize device compatibility.

-• On the WeChat Mini Program platform, currently only devices with 6DoF mode are supported, or you can directly integrate Vision+ AR Navigation to achieve full device support and rich product features.
+- On the WeChat Mini Program platform, currently only devices supporting 6DoF mode can run the application, or you can directly integrate SightPlus AR Navigation to achieve full device support and rich product features.